beratzorlu/Portfolio-Project-2/README.md

 ### Colour Palette

 [Coolors](https://coolors.co/) was an essential resource in identifying matching colours that have appropriate contrast.
+More importantly, this colour combination consists of items that were historically utilized by the ancient Roman empire.
+For instance, purple was used to represent nobility and gold and carmine represented courage and wealth.

 ![Colour Palette](assets/images/senatus-colour-palette.png)